 Appointments are strongly encouraged at all clinics.
 Only a limited number of participants without appointments may be vaccinated.
 See options and sign up for appointments through MyTurn.

 SamTrans provides free bus rides on existing service to COVID-19 vaccination sites for people living or working within San Mateo County.
 Read more here.

 SamTrans and Bay Area transit agencies are also teaming up to ensure that individuals who are eligible for the vaccine can use transit to get to vaccination sites and learn where and how to do it.

 Caltrain provides free train rides to and from COVID-19 vaccination sites for people living or working along the corridor within San Francisco, San Mateo and Santa Clara Counties.
 Read more here.

-For residents who do not have a provider and would like to enroll in a health plan, please click here.
+For residents who would like to enroll in a health plan, please click here.
 Health insurance is available regardless of immigration status, through a combination of Federal, State, and County programs.
 Call (650) 616-2002 to speak to an enrollment counselor.

 Several CVS (800-746-7287), Rite Aid , Safeway, Walgreens, Costco and Lucky Pharmacies in San Mateo County offer the COVID-19 vaccine by appointment and (in some cases) walk-up.
 Please visit their websites for the most up to date information including how to schedule appointments.

-More locations (and additional pharmacies) will be able to offer more appointments as vaccine becomes available.
+More locations (and additional pharmacies) are added regularly.
 Visit California Department of Public Health’s website for up to date information about which pharmacies are involved in the state’s partnership.